abbodi1406/BatUtil/WHD-W7UI/README.md

 Press each option corresponding number/letter to change it

 1. Target
 target windows image, default is current online system
 if a wim file is available besides the script, it will be detected automatically

 2. WHD Repository
 location of WHDownloader "Updates" folder

 3. LDR branch
 force installing of LDR branch for any updates that have it

 4. IE11
 install (Internet Explorer 11) packages found in "Additional\_IE11"
 if you switch it OFF, "Extra\IE9" will be installed if exist, otherwise "Extra\IE8" if exist

 5. RDP
 install (Remote Desktop Protocol 8/8.1) packages found in "Additional\RDP"
 if you switch it OFF, "Extra\WithoutRDP" updates will be installed if exist

 6. Hotfixes
 install updates found in "Hotfix"

 7. WMF
 install (Windows Management Framework) packages found in "Additional\WMF"
 these packages require .NET Framework 4.5 or higher to be installed

 8. WAT (KB971033)
 install (Windows Activation Technologies) package found in "Additional\WAT"
 this package is required for online genuine validation

 W. Windows10
 install Windows10 related updates found in "Additional\Windows10"
 if you switch it ON, another option will be available: B. Block Windows10/Telemetry

 S. ADLDS
 install (Active Directory LDS) package and updates found in "Extra\AD_LDS"

 R. RSAT
 install (Remote Server Administration Tools) package and updates found in "Extra\RSAT"

 9. Online installation limit
 available only if the target is Current Online OS
 limit number of updates that will be installed before requiring to reboot
 installing a large number of updates on live OS makes the process slower and slower

 D. DISM
 available only if the target is an offline image
 the path for custom dism.exe
 required when the current Host OS is lower than Windows 7 without ADK installed

 E. Update WinRE.wim
 available only if the target is a distribution folder, or WIM file
 enable or disable updating winre.wim inside install.wim

+I. Selected Install.wim indexes
+available only if the target is a distribution folder, or WIM file
+ability to select specific index(s) to update from install.wim, or all indexes by default

 ## Manual options (for advanced users):

 Edit the script with notepad (or text editor) to change

 * iso
 create new iso file if the target is a distribution folder
 require ADK installed, or placing oscdimg.exe or cdimage.exe next to the script

 * delete_source
 keep or delete DVD distribution folder after creating updated ISO

 * autostart
 start the process automatically once you execute the script

 * cab_dir
 directory for temporary extracted files, default is on the same drive as the script

 * mountdir / winremount
 mount directory for updating wim files, default is on system drive C:\

 * you can also change the default value of main Options
 examples:
 set LDR branch or Hotfixes as OFF
 set specific folder as default for WHD repository
 set custom dism.exe path on Windows 7

 ## Remarks:

 * for offline integration, if "Block Windows10/Telemetry" option is active, a simple script will be created on desktop: RunOnce_W10_Telemetry_Tasks.cmd
 after installing the OS, you need to run it as administrator, it will be self-deleted afterwards

 * for offline integration, to process x64 update KB2603229 correctly, a simple script will be created on desktop: RunOnce_KB2603229_Fix.cmd
 after installing the OS, you need to run it as administrator, it will be self-deleted afterwards

 * for offline integration, to rebuild wim files, you need either of: